Glama107/python_reverse_shell/README.md

     $ git clone https://github.com/glama107/python_reverse_shell.git
     $ cd python_reverse_shell/
-Then, you have to use Python 3.9 or +, to see and upgrade Python, see the Upgrade Python part.
+Then, you have to use Python 3.9 or +, to see and upgrade Python, [see here](https://github.com/glama107/python_reverse_shell#upgrade-python).

 You have to install pip3 command: